h4sh5/cosmos/README.md

 ## sours (experimental cross-platform thing)

-just make sure these files exist in the same directory (available in `cosmopolitan_lib/`)
+just make sure these files exist in the same directory (available in `cosmopolitan_lib/`, cosmopolitan.a needs to be gunzip'd)

 `cosmopolitan.h crt.o ape-no-modify-self.o cosmopolitan.a`